-Ridge first made merlot in 1974 from the exposed Point vineyard, planted on Monte Bello Ridge at an elevation of 2600′ (792 m.).
-Originally, we wanted to see if the varietal could match the quality of, and be included in, our estate cabernet.
+Ridge first made merlot in 1974 from the Point, the highest, most exposed block on the Monte Bello vineyard at an elevation of 2600’.
+Originally, we wanted to see if the varietal could match the quality of, and be included in, the Monte Bello.
 Once satisfied that it could, we planted more merlot over the years as space and resources allowed.
 From 1975 on, it has been a part of the Monte Bello whenever assemblage tastings so indicated.
 As the younger plantings matured, it became apparent that not only did merlot complement the Monte Bello, but also had the structure and complexity to merit a separate bottling.

 Weather: Moderate summer and fall.